isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1141.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-LFSuite Version 6.0 - Package E [Elaborate] - (3x Digital Ordering + KDS + QR Ordering + Analytics)
+16170

 ### Support Level
-Up to Food Services for SMEs <br>
+Up to Additional criteria:
+ Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR for SMEs <br>
-Up to IT Solution for non-SMEs
+N.A. for non-SMEs

 ### Things to Note
-Digital/ Online Ordering and Payment (Part 2)
+Company Name:LEVELFIVE PTE LTD
+Web URL: HTTPS://LFSOLUTIONS.NET
+Contact Hotline: 63417144
+Contact Email: SHAWN@LFSOLUTIONS.NET

 ### Contact Information
-12100
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.